wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

-In general, my research aims to build more trustworthy systems or software with the help of formal methods or testing techniques.
+In general, my research aims to build more trustworthy systems or software with the help of formal methods or software engineering techniques.
 Currently, I am particularly interested in the following research topics:
-- Testing, verification and repair of practical deep learning models from multiple dimensions such as robustness, fairness and copyright;
+- Testing, verification and repair of practical artificial intelligence (AI) systems;
 - Verification of concurrent reactive systems, OS kernels;
-- (Semi-)Automatic modelling and verification of security protocols;
+- AI-assisted formal modelling and verification of security protocols;
 - Other related topics like fuzzing, symbolic execution, etc.

 Collaborations are warmly welcome from both academia or industry.